deskree-inc/nanoservice-ts/triggers/http/notes/CLI_Commands/Building.md

 ```bash
 npx nanoctl build [options]
 ```
-  Compiles and packages a nanoservice from source code into a deployable artifact.
+  Compiles and packages a blok from source code into a deployable artifact.

   ### Options
   | Option       | Alias | Type    | Description                | Default            |